Our Mission: Provide action-oriented leadership, innovation, and education on preventive health and immunization for adolescents and young adults.

 UNITY was formed with the notion that it was possible to strengthen the impact of different organizations - academia, public and private sectors, industry and advocacy groups - by uniting to work together to overcome barriers to adolescent and young adult vaccination.
 UNITY launched as a first of its kind organization to drive initiatives that directly help to achieve our goal.

-Since its formation the group’s focus has been on developing and disseminating important tools and information are through social media, conferences, presentations and speaking engagements.
+Since its formation the group’s focus has been on developing and disseminating important tools and information through social media, conferences, presentations and speaking engagements.
 UNITY's approach identifies, focuses and leverages our unique make-up of individuals and organizations to deliver on the most difficult barriers to adolescent and young adult vaccination.

 We’ve joined together a diverse group of experts to: